 A student seeking to return to a program following a withdrawal or dismissal, except after an approved leave of absence, must apply to be readmitted.
 The student submits the progression/readmission application packet with a nonrefundable application fee to the dean of student affairs and enrollment management.
 It is recommended that students complete a program within 150% of normal completion time.
 A dismissed or withdrawn student is eligible for readmission to the same program only one time.
+If a student has been away from a program for 12 or more months, they must reapply through the regular admissions process.

-A student applying for readmission to the college must reenter no later than one year from the last successfully completed applied course.
-Applied courses (i.e., NUR, RAD, etc.) must be repeated if the length of time between successful completion of a course and readmission to a consecutive course exceeds one calendar year or if substantial curriculum changes have occurred.
+A student applying for readmission to the College must reenter no later than one year from the last successfully completed applied course.
+Applied courses (i.e., NUR, RAD, NDT, etc.) must be repeated if the length of time between successful completion of a course and readmission to a consecutive course exceeds one calendar year or if substantial curriculum changes have occurred.
 Students applying for readmission into the first course in a healthcare program must do so by the published deadlines for that start date, otherwise, the deadline for applying for readmission is generally three months prior to the anticipated start date.

-Applicants for readmission known to be in default on a student loan or owing money to the college will not be considered for readmission nor will those ineligible for clinical placement with Atrium Health A student may be readmitted to a program only once.
-Readmitted students who are unsuccessful in any additional master curriculum course will be academically dismissed and ineligible for readmission into their current program.
-Applications for readmission are reviewed by the Admission, Progression and Graduation (APG) Committee, with decisions based on the following:
+Applicants for readmission known to be in default on a student loan or owing money to the College will not be considered for readmission nor will those ineligible for clinical placement with Atrium Health.
+A student may be readmitted to a program only once.
+Readmitted students who are unsuccessful in any subsequent master curriculum course will be academically dismissed and ineligible for readmission into their current program.
+A student dismissed from a clinical program can opt to complete the General Studies associate degree program.

-- Interview with the APG Committee Required for students who were dismissed, if requested by the APG committee for students who withdrew. - Academic and administrative experience at the college.
+Applications for readmission are reviewed by the Academic, Progression and Graduation (APG) Committee, with decisions based on the following:

-- Exit information provided by the program chair, faculty, student success coordinator, and/or others, related to factors that may have led to the withdrawal/dismissal of the student (e.g., progression paperwork). - Actions taken to remedy problems that interfered with prior success, if relevant. - Anticipated probability of success upon reentry. - Space availability.
+- Interview with the APG Committee (required for students who were dismissed; if requested by the APG committee for students who withdrew or on an APG approved leave of absence). - Academic and administrative experience at the College. - Exit information provided by the program chair, faculty, student success coordinator, and/or others, related to factors that may have led to the withdrawal/dismissal of the student (e.g., progression paperwork). - Actions taken to remedy problems that interfered with prior success, if relevant. - Anticipated probability of success upon reentry. - Space availability.